-How long does a Cat Take to Adjust to a New Home?
+How Long Does a Cat Take to Adjust to a New Home?

 See files for Cats

 How long it takes for a cat to get used to a new home depends on the individual.
 There are several variables which will impact how long it takes for the cat to get used to the new space.
-This doesn't just mean whether they are moving with a pre-existing family or into a new one.
+This doesn't just mean whether they are moving house with a pre-existing family or into a new one.
 We also need to consider:

 - Age: if the cat is a kitten, they will not only be adjusting to a new home, but to the world.
 Generally, kittens will be able to adapt well to a new home since they are only gaining experience.
 Older cats will have become used to their territory, so moving to a new one can be disorientating and they may struggle to acclimatize.